LLC Formation Checklist

 Step 3: Submit the Articles of Organization

 The Articles of Organization is the LLC formation document that you must file with the state.
-In some states, it’s called the certificate of formation or certificate of organization.
+In some states, it’s called a Certificate of Formation or Certificate of Organization.
 In this document, you’ll list some of the basic information about the company.
 This can include its address, registered agent, whether it is member-managed or manager-managed, and its owners.

 Filing the articles of organization is not difficult, and you can usually do it yourself.
 Our How to File the LLC Articles of Organization state guides walk you through the process step by step.